 - New online and hybrid courses are not listed in the distance learning section of the semester schedules until they have been peer reviewed, reviewed and approved for delivery by the department chair/school director.

 - New online and hybrid courses may be added to the distance section of a semester schedule no later than four weeks prior to the start of the semester if the review/approval process has been completed.
 Exceptions must be approved by the University Provost's office.

 - Room requests received for hybrid courses prior to the Scheduling Center deadline may be made for mandatory or optional meetings.

 - Requests received for hybrid courses after the deadline may be for optional meetings only.
-An exception may be requested by completing the Late Scheduling Request Form which requires approval of the Department Chair, Dean and Vice Provost.
+An exception may be requested by completing the Scheduling Request Form which requires approval of the Department Chair or College Dean.

 - The delivery method of a course cannot be changed after registration begins.

-- The dates/times/locations of all optional and required on-campus meetings should be included in the semester schedule and course syllabus.
+- The dates/times/locations of all optional and required on-campus or online meetings should be included in the semester schedule and course syllabus.

 - Mandatory meetings may be scheduled (up to 15 hours per semester) for hybrid courses, and students may be penalized for non-attendance.

 - Optional meetings only may be scheduled for online courses, and students cannot be penalized for non-attendance.